 Proposal documents

 This section requires you to upload documents to support your application.
-Documents should be uploaded as .pdf, except the budget template, which should be uploaded as an Excel spreadsheet.
+Documents should be uploaded as Word files, except the budget template, which should be uploaded as an Excel spreadsheet.
 All documents should be in standard ‘Arial’ or ‘Times New Roman’ fonts and size 11 or higher.

 Project design: This document is the main substance of your proposal.
 It should be no more than 2000 words, excluding references but including foot and endnotes.
 The document should use the following headings to provide the information needed to assess your proposal.